 Australia’s national animal is found hopping all over SA.
-You can get up close and personal to a kangaroo at Cleland Wildlife Park in the Adelaide Hills, and if you’re lucky, you’ll also see mobs of roos bounding around the Fleurieu Peninsula, Flinders Ranges and Kangaroo Island, which lives up to its name!
+You’ll see mobs of roos bounding around the Fleurieu Peninsula, Flinders Ranges and Kangaroo Island, which lives up to its name!

 These large, flightless birds are the other half of Australia’s coat of arms, and you’ll spot them in plenty of places around South Australia.
-You can also hand-feed emus at Cleland Wildlife Park, or see them walking along the beach on the Yorke Peninsula or down the road in the Flinders Ranges.
+Maybe you see them walking along the beach on the Yorke Peninsula or down the road in the Flinders Ranges.

-The entire state of South Australia is crawling with native Australian animals, like koalas in the Adelaide Hills and near Port Lincoln, echidnas and black swans on Kangaroo Island, and whales migrating past the Fleurieu Peninsula – you can even spot them from the balcony of Port Elliot YHA!
-And then there’s all the ‘swim with’ activities around SA, such as shark-cage diving and swimming with sea lions off the Eyre Peninsula, dolphin cruises in Adelaide and even having a dip with the spectacular giant cuttlefish.
+The entire state of South Australia is crawling with native Australian animals, like koalas in the Adelaide Hills and near Port Lincoln, echidnas and black swans on Kangaroo Island, and whales migrating past the Fleurieu Peninsula – you can even spot them from the balcony of YHA Port Elliot!
+And then there’s all the ‘swim with’ activities around SA, such as swimming with sea lions off the Eyre Peninsula, dolphin cruises in Adelaide and even having a dip with the spectacular giant cuttlefish.

 A smile on a Melbourne tram might be as rare as rocking-horse poo but a friendly face is never far away in South Australia.
-Experience that trademark Aussie hospitality when you stay with YHA in SA, hey – we’ve got great-value hostels in Adelaide, the Adelaide Hills, Port Elliot and Port Lincoln, as well as bucket-list tours and experiences all across the state.
+Experience that trademark Aussie hospitality when you stay with YHA in SA, hey – we’ve got great-value accommodations in Adelaide and Port Elliot as well as bucket-list tours and experiences all across the state.